Joel Bunting

-Joel Bunting (born December 2, 1997) is an American professional soccer player who plays as a forward.
+Joel Bunting (born December 2, 1997) is an American former professional soccer player who played as a forward.

 Career

 Youth

 Bunting graduated from Bishop England High School.
 During his time in high school, he was named All-State three times during his prep career and also received three Golden Boot Awards.
 Bunting also played club soccer for Daniel Island Soccer Academy, where he scored 26 goals and tallied 24 assists between 2014 and 2015.

 College and amateur

 Bunting played college soccer at the University of South Carolina Upstate between 2016 and 2019.
 During his time with the Spartans, Bunting made 54 appearances across four seasons, tallying eight goals and three assists.
 He was named to the ASUN All-Freshman Team in 2016.

 In 2018, Bunting also played with NPSL side Greenville FC, making five appearances.

 2020 saw Bunting appear with local UPSL side Charleston United during their 2020 Spring season.

 Professional

 Following a successful trial stint with the club, Bunting signed with USL Championship side Charleston Battery on May 21, 2021.
 He made his debut for the club on June 8, 2021, appearing as a 56th-minute substitute during a 1–0 win over Loudoun United.
 He scored his first professional goal on June 18, 2021, netting the winning goal in a 2–1 win over the Miami FC.

 Bunting was released by Charleston following the 2021 season, but re-signed with the club on a short-term deal on September 22, 2022.
 Following the 2022 season, Bunting was again released by Charleston.